 2010 Troy Tulowitzki

 2014 Andrelton Simmons

 2013 Andrelton Simmons

 2012 Brendan Ryan

-he also had 10 outfield Kills (direct throws to a base to nab a runner) this season, tied for second most.
+He had seven outfield Kills (direct throws to a base to nab a runner).

 2016 Starling Marte

 2010 Brett Gardner